GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 ```

 You will be prompted to answer some questions.
 Just hit Enter to accept the
-default value which is specified in square brackets.
+default value, which is specified in square brackets.

 !!!
 Warning
     When you are prompted to provide a two-letter value, make sure you follow the instructions.
 A mistake may result in the lack of certificates.